Can marijuana help treat fibromyalgia?

 - Acupuncture: Some research indicates that tailored acupuncture can ease symptoms in some people.

-- Behavior modification therapy: A therapist can help a person with fibromyalgia to learn new coping skills and define and set limits.
-This can improve quality of life and self-esteem.
+- Behavior modification therapy: A therapist can help a person with fibromyalgia learn new coping skills and define and set limits, improving quality of life and self-esteem.

-Fibromyalgia can involve a wide variety of symptoms, so a single treatment will probably not work for all.
+Fibromyalgia can involve a wide variety of symptoms, so a single treatment will probably not work for everyone who has the condition.
 Treatments also vary in effectiveness between individuals.

 For most people, a combination of medication and lifestyle changes is most beneficial.

-Anyone who is considering using marijuana or another complementary treatment should speak to a doctor first, to ensure the treatment and product are safe to use.
+Anyone considering marijuana or another complementary treatment should speak to a doctor first to ensure the safety of the treatment and product.

 I hear that marijuana might help with fibromyalgia, but how would I use it safely?

-The first step it so obtain it legally.
+The first step is to obtain it legally.
 While you are trying to manage a chronic disease, you don’t need legal issues as well.

-Talk to your health care professional about what is available in your state.
-Taking marijuana in food (such as brownies) will prevent damage to the lungs that can be caused by marijuana smoke.
+Talk to a healthcare professional about the choices and legal options in your state.
+Taking marijuana in food, such as in brownies, will prevent damage to the lungs that marijuana smoke can cause.

-You might try using just the CBD oil.
-Document your pain levels for the week before you begin, and continue with the CBD oil, noting changes to pain, energy, and well-being.
+A safe first step might be using just the CBD oil.
+Document your pain levels for the week before you begin, and continue after starting on CBD oil, noting changes to pain, energy, and well-being.